Al-Mansur: Adminstration in Eastern parts of the empire

 Al-Mansur sent an official to take inventory of the spoils collected from the battle as a precautionary measure against its distribution to the army.
 Angered by al-Mansur's avarice, Jahwar gained support from his troops for his plans to split the treasures evenly, and revolted against the caliph.
-This raised alarm in the caliph's court, and al-Mansur ordered Mohammad ibn Ashar to march towards Khorasan.
+This raised alarm in the caliph's court, and al-Mansur ordered Muhammad ibn Ashar to march towards Khorasan.
 Jahwar, knowing his troops were at a disadvantage, retired to Isfahan and fortified in preparation.
-Mohammad's army pressed the rebel forces, and Jahwar fled to Azerbaijan.
-Jahwar's forces were defeated, but he escaped Mohammad's pursuit.
-This campaign lasted from 756 to 762 CE (138 to 144 AH).
-In 759, al-Mansur sent an army under his generals Abu al-Khaṣīb Marzuq and Khazim ibn Khuzayma to Tabaristan to punish Khurshid for his support of Sunpadh.
+Muhammad's army pressed the rebel forces, and Jahwar fled to Azerbaijan.
+Jahwar's forces were defeated, but he escaped Muhammad's pursuit.
+This campaign lasted from 756 to 762 AD (138 to 144 AH).
+In 759, al-Mansur sent an army under his generals Abu al-Khasib Marzuq and Khazim ibn Khuzayma to Tabaristan to punish Khurshid for his support of Sunpadh.
 Khurshid was defeated and Abu al-Khasib was appointed as the governor of the region.

-After relieving former vizier ibn Attiya al-Bahili, al-Mansur transferred his duties to Abu Ayyub al-Muriyani from Khuzestan.
+After relieving former vizier Ibn Attiya al-Bahili, al-Mansur transferred his duties to Abu Ayyub al-Muriyani from Khuzestan.
 Abu Ayyub had been a secretary to Sulayman ibn Habib ibn al-Muhallab, who in the past had condemned al-Mansur to be flogged.
 Abu Ayyub had rescued al-Mansur from this punishment.
 Nevertheless, after appointing him as vizier, al-Mansur suspected Abu Ayyub of various crimes, including extortion and treachery, which led to the latter's assassination.
-The secretary role was granted to Aban ibn Sadaqa until the death of the caliph al-Mansur.
+The secretary role was granted to Aban ibn Sadaqa until caliph al-Mansur' death.

-During the reign of al-Mansur, in 150 AH/767 CE a new Persian rebellion broke out in Badghis, under a leader called Ashinas.
+During the reign of al-Mansur, in 767 AD/150 AH a new Persian rebellion broke out in Badghis, under a leader called Ashinas.
 The rebellion aimed to achieve the principles and motives of Behafarid, whose movement was suppressed by the Abbasids before.
 The Abbasids managed to suppress Ashinas' rebellion successfully.